bryantco/datareportR/README.md

 # Overview

 Data often is not perfect.
-As an analyst, a traditional workflow is combing through dataset, column subset by column subset, and investigating flaws and inacurracies such as outliers and missing values. **datareportR** attempts to simplify this manual process by providing the analyst information about all the columns in a dataset a single glance.
+A traditional analyst workflow sees one combing through dataset, column subset by column subset, and investigating flaws and inacurracies such as outliers and missing values. **datareportR** attempts to simplify this manual process by providing the analyst information about all the columns in a dataset a single glance.